-- Respectful and appropriate attire: no revealing clothing-this includes no tank tops, sleeveless tops, short skirts, shorts, strapless tops, swimwear of any sort, etc. - Respect gender privacy: women should not be in areas designated for men (i.e., Tathagata Monastery and Great Compassion House), and vice versa, men should not go to the areas south of Bodhi Way and east of the CTTB Administration Office.
+- Respect gender privacy: women should not be in areas designated for men (i.e., Tathagata Monastery and Great Compassion House), and vice versa, men should not go to the areas south of Bodhi Way and east of the CTTB Administration Office.
 Speaking with monastics of the opposite gender should always be done with at least one other person present. - Respect the Buddhist vegetarian diet: no meat, eggs, leeks, shallots, onions, garlic, or chives; please do not bring any foods or products containing these ingredients to CTTB.